Clicky

 Related Stories

-With a Nordic Ware Apple Pan sitting, gathering dust in the pantry, and a great desire to bake it was fate that the two things would collide.
-I give you my Autumnal Spiced Apple Cake.
-A bake that takes all the goodness of the somewhat old-fashioned yet delicious stuffed baked apple and transforms it into a cakey pudding.
+With a Nordic Ware Apple Pan sitting, gathering dust in the pantry, and a great desire to bake, it was fate that the two would collide.
+I give you my Autumnal Spiced Apple Cake: a bake that takes all the goodness of the somewhat old-fashioned yet delicious stuffed baked apple and transforms it into a cakey pudding.
+Omit the sauce at your peril — this is not the time for calorie counting; this is home comfort and indulgence at its finest.

-The result - a light, tender, airy sponge with filled with apples, from my garden no less, Calvados soaked raisins and a little pumpkin pie spice.
-Topped with a superbly simple salted toffee sauce and we were in dessert heaven.
+The result is a light, tender, and airy sponge, filled with apples, some even from my garden, Calvados-soaked raisins, and a little pumpkin pie spice.
+Topped with a superbly simple salted toffee sauce, this cake embodies autumn in both aroma and flavour.

 Autumnal Spiced Apple Cake